osonus/oson/UserGuide.md

 	}
 ```

 Inside this test case, we create a list of data, with 9 different types: Customer, Event, Car, int[][][], Boolean[], HashMap, ArrayList, and Integer, String.
 We only need to pass in the class types of self-defined classes, and complex data structure, into the variable array of ComponentType class, which implements the Type interface.
 The Oson library uses this information to figure out these data types correctly.
 The main reason to pass in such data types as List, Array, or Map is to confirm that we do use them inside the Json document, and it is not a mistake, as normally people would not do such a crazy thing, unless inside a actual class, which would have no problem to process.
-After Oson has serialized and deserialized this data structure successfully, I myself fully convinced that it can handle very complex data structures.
+After Oson has serialized and deserialized this data structure successfully, it might have convinced you that it can handle very complex data structures.

 ### <a name="TOC-Deserialize-How-To-Create-Initial-Java-Object"></a>How to Create Initial Java Object